Long-Term Patterns for the Medically Lost

 - reliance on unsustainable interventions

-Pitfalls That Disrupt Healing
+Pitfalls That Can Disrupt Stability

-Common traps include:
+Common pitfalls include:

 - focusing exclusively on diagnosis rather than function